lydiazheng/GroupProject_cmpt276/README.md

 salty-ridge-49438.herokuapp.com

 ## Requirment
-To be able to run this app locally and have functional google map, you will need to optain a google map API and add a config varibale to your environment called "GOOGLE_API_KEY"
+To be able to run this app locally and have functional google map, you will need to optain a google map API and add a config varibale to your environment called "GOOGLE_API_KEY".
+For security reasons the API key is not included in the app.

 ## Team Members
 - Weiling Zheng